Resources

 Multiple Embryo Transfer (MET) is a procedure in which two or more embryos are placed in the uterus or fallopian tube.

-Ovarian Follicles are fluid-filled sac that carry immature oocytes (eggs).
-At the time of ovulation, mature eggs from released from the follicles.
+Ovarian Follicles are fluid-filled sacs that carry immature oocytes (eggs) at ovulation, and mature eggs are released from the follicles.

 Ovarian Hyperstimulation Syndrome (OHSS) is a condition in which the ovaries are excessively overstimulated.
 The ovaries can become very large and, because of an unknown substance released by the ovaries, fluid can leak from blood vessels into the abdominal cavity.